Computing the $q$-Multiplicity of the Positive Roots of $\mathfrak{sl}_{r+1}(\mathbb{C})$ and Products of Fibonacci Numbers: Introduction

-The work on enumerating and characterizing the Weyl alternation sets for certain pairs of weights, $(\lambda, \mu)$, has gathered some attention in the literature.
+Work on characterizing and enumerating the Weyl alternation sets for certain pairs of weights, $(\lambda, \mu)$, has gathered some attention in the literature.
 This includes the following.
 If $\lambda$ and $\mu$ are integral weights of the Lie algebras $\mathfrak{sl}_{3}(\mathbb{C})$ and $\mathfrak{sl}_{4}(\mathbb{C})$, then the sets $\calA(\lambda,\mu)$ are known in general \cite{Lucy,Mabie}.
-Harris considered $\hroot$, the highest root of $\mathfrak{sl}_{r+1}(\mathbb{C})$ with $r\geq 1$, and $\mu=0$ and established the cardinality of the Weyl alternation set, $|\mathcal{A}(\hroot,0)|$, is a Fibonacci number \cite[Theorem~1.2]{PHThesisPublication}.
-Harris also stated that if $\mu$ is a dominant weight, then the Weyl alternation set is either $\{1\}$ when $\mu = \hroot$ or empty otherwise.
-Chang, Harris, and Insko extended these results and showed that when $\mu=0$ and $\lambda$ is the sum of all the simple roots of the simple Lie algebra $\mathfrak{so}_{2r+1}(\mathbb{C})$, the cardinality of the Weyl alternation set $\mathcal{A}(\lambda,0)$ is given by a Fibonacci number \cite[Corollary 2.1 and 3.1]{Kevin}.
-While in the Lie algebras $\mathfrak{sp}_{2r}(\mathbb{C})$ and $\mathfrak{so}_{2r}(\mathbb{C})$, the cardinality of the Weyl alternation sets $\mathcal{A}(\lambda,0)$ are given by a multiple of a Lucas number \cite[Corollary 4.1 and 5.1]{Kevin}.
+Harris considers $\hroot$, the highest root of $\mathfrak{sl}_{r+1}(\mathbb{C})$ with $r\geq 1$, and $\mu=0$ and establishes the cardinality of the Weyl alternation set, $|\mathcal{A}(\hroot,0)|$, is a Fibonacci number \cite[Theorem~1.2]{PHThesisPublication}.
+Harris also states that if $\mu$ is a nonzero dominant weight, then the Weyl alternation set is either $\{1\}$ when $\mu = \hroot$ or empty otherwise.
+Chang, Harris, and Insko extend these results and show that when $\mu=0$ and $\lambda$ is the sum of all the simple roots of the simple Lie algebra $\mathfrak{so}_{2r+1}(\mathbb{C})$, the cardinality of the Weyl alternation set $\mathcal{A}(\lambda,0)$ is given by a Fibonacci number \cite[Corollary 2.1 and 3.1]{Kevin}.
+While in the Lie algebras $\mathfrak{sp}_{2r}(\mathbb{C})$ and $\mathfrak{so}_{2r}(\mathbb{C})$, the cardinalities of the analogous Weyl alternation sets $\mathcal{A}(\lambda,0)$ are given by a multiple of a Lucas number \cite[Corollary 4.1 and 5.1]{Kevin}.
 Harris, Insko, and Williams consider $\tilde{\alpha}$, the highest root of the classical Lie algebras, and $\mu=0$ and show that $|\calA(\hroot,0)|$ satisfies homogeneous linear recurrence relations \cite{Lauren}.
-In the type $B$ case, if $\mu=\varpi_1$ denotes the first fundamental root, then $|\calA(\lambda,\varpi_1)|$ is a Fibonacci number \cite[Corollary 8.4]{Lauren}.
-Harris et al.~also consider the case where $\mu$ is a dominant positive root and give the multiplicity of these weights in the adjoint representation of the classical Lie algebras.
-Berenshte\u{\i}n and Zelevinski\u{\i} \cite[Theorem 1.3]{equalto1} provided a comprehensive list of pairs of weights $(\lambda,\mu)$ of the classical Lie algebras and the exceptional Lie algebra $G_2$ for which $m(\lambda,\mu)=1$.
+In the type $B$ case, if $\mu=\varpi_1$ denotes the first fundamental root, then $|\calA(\lambda,\varpi_1)|$ is a Fibonacci number \cite[Corollary 7.4]{Lauren}.
+They also consider the case where $\mu$ is a dominant positive root and give the multiplicity of these weights in the adjoint representation of the classical Lie algebras.
+Berenshte\u{\i}n and Zelevinski\u{\i} \cite[Theorem 1.3]{equalto1} provide a comprehensive list of pairs of weights $(\lambda,\mu)$ of the classical Lie algebras and the exceptional Lie algebra $G_2$ for which $m(\lambda,\mu)=1$.
 Harris, Rahmoeller, Schneider, and Simpson consider certain such pairs, determine $\calA(\lambda,\mu)$, and show that the $q$-multiplicity is a power of $q$ \cite{powersofq}.
-For all pairs of weights that Berenshte\u{\i}n and Zelevinski\u{\i} provided, Harris et. al~conjecture that $m_q(\lambda,\mu)$ is a power of $q$ \cite[Conjecture 7]{powersofq}, and as of yet, this conjecture remains an open problem.
+For all pairs of weights that Berenshte\u{\i}n and Zelevinski\u{\i} provide, Harris et. al~conjecture that $m_q(\lambda,\mu)$ is a power of $q$ \cite[Conjecture 7]{powersofq}, and as of yet, this conjecture remains an open problem.